juju/docs/src/en/upgrade-series.md

 juju upgrade-series prepare 1 bionic
 ```

 You will be asked to confirm the procedure.
-To avoid this prompt use the
-`--agree` option.
+Use the `--agree` option to avoid
+this prompt.

+All charms associated with the machine must support the target series in order
+for the command to complete successfully.
+An error will be emitted otherwise.

 The deployed charms will be inspected for a 'pre-series-upgrade' hook.
 If such
 a hook exists, it will be run.